 Monitoring Activities at the HARS

-The Site Management and Monitoring Plan (SMMP, 2010) for the HARS was developed by US Army Corps of Engineers, New York District and EPA Region 2 prior to HARS designation according to the provisions of 40 CFR part 228.
-The SMMP provides guidelines to monitor placement activities, assess the progress of remediation, analyze environmental conditions, and address potential environmental issues.
-The SMMP specifies three tiers of monitoring, with different criteria for implementation of monitoring activities associated with each tier.
-The nine Priority Remediation Areas (PRAs) within the HARS are prioritized based on the perceived degree of sediment degradation; i.e. PRA #1 was considered to pose the greatest potential for environmental impacts, and was slated for remediation first, followed by PRA#2, and so on.
-The current SMMP (2010) accounts for technological improvements since 1998, changes in placement procedures and past remediation activities.
+A Site Management and Monitoring Plan (SMMP) for the HARS was developed by US Army Corps of Engineers, New York District and EPA Region 2 prior to HARS designation according to the provisions of 40 CFR part 228.
+The HARS SMMP provides guidelines to monitor placement activities, assess the progress of remediation, analyze environmental conditions, and address potential environmental issues.
+The HARS SMMP specifies three tiers of monitoring, with different criteria for implementation of monitoring activities associated with each tier.
+The HARS SMMP was updated in 2000 and in 2010 to reflect technological improvements in placement procedures and completed remediation activities.
 The following sections describe the various systems and methods used to monitor the progress of HARS remediation.

-Although estimation of remediation progress can be made based on the size of each project grid and the volume of material placed, bathymetric surveying is the only quantitative way to document the thickness of cover associated with dredged material placement.
-Bathymetric surveys conducted annually since HARS designation have included the entire HARS, and surveys of one or several PRAs.
+Although remediation progress can be estimated based on the size of each project grid and the volume of material placed, bathymetric surveying is the only quantitative way to document the thickness of cover associated with dredged material placement.
+Bathymetric surveys have been conducted annually since HARS designation and have included surveys of the entire HARS and surveys of one or several PRAs.

-Sidescan sonar is analogous to bathymetric surveying in that sound is transmitted from a survey vessel, bounces off the bottom, and returns to a receiver.
+Side-scan sonar is analogous to bathymetric surveying in that sound is transmitted from a survey vessel, bounces off the bottom, and returns to a receiver.
 The time for the sound to make the round trip is proportional to the distance, which equates to water depth.
-However, sidescan sonar uses sound to obtain the distance and reflective characteristics of bottom features, providing images that look like photographs.
-Sidescan sonar is considered a qualitative tool, providing the general location and morphology of bottom features, but usually without the precision of bathymetric surveys.
-When sidescan and multi-beam bathymetric surveys are conducted concurrently, exquisite detail of the bottom may be documented.
+However, side-scan sonar uses sound to obtain the distance and reflective characteristics of bottom features, providing images that look like photographs.
+Side-scan sonar is considered a qualitative tool, providing the general location and morphology of bottom features, but usually without the precision of bathymetric surveys.
+When side-scan and multibeam bathymetric surveys are conducted concurrently, exquisite detail of the bottom may be documented.
 Past side-scan sonar surveys at the HARS have been used to identify rock outcrops, large sedimentary bedforms, and shipwrecks.
-Since HARS designation, side-scan sonar surveys have been conducted multiple times for the entire HARS.
+Since HARS designation, multiple side-scan sonar surveys have been conducted of the entire HARS.